 After the file copy is complete, the Components page displays and you can choose which additional NetWare components to install.
 To see a description of a component, place the cursor over the component name.

 NOTE:Because you are performing an upgrade, several components are already selected.
 These are the components currently installed on the server.
 Leaving the installed components selected reinstalls the products.Deselecting an installed component does not uninstall the product.

 Select the components you want to install, then click.
 (Default selections can be deselected if desired.)

-After selecting the components that you want to install from the Components page, a Summary screen appears displaying the names of the selected products and the disk space (in MB) required to install them.
+After you select the components that you want to install from the Components page, a Summary screen appears, displaying the names of the selected products and the disk space (in MB) required to install them.

 If you want to change your product selection, clickand make the necessary changes.
 After verifying the product names and space requirements, click .

 IMPORTANT:The iManager installation might take up to 15 minutes to complete.
-During this installation, the page will not change.
+During this installation, the page does not change.

 If you see a message stating that there is a file conflict, select the file overwrite option that you prefer and click.